 \section{Mechanical Turk Annotations}

 Amazon Mechanical Turk operates in HITs (Human Intelligence Tasks).
-A HIT represents the a self contained task that can be completed by worker to obtain a reward.
-In the context of our annotation task, each hit consisted assigning 10 labels to 10 independent tweets from public figures.
+A HIT represents a single self-contained task that can be completed by workers to obtain a reward.
+In the context of our annotation task, each hit consisted of assigning 10 labels to 10 independent tweets from public figures.
 Each HIT was annotated by 8 unique workers and workers were paid \$0.1 USD per HIT completed.
 Workers in Amazon Mechanical Turk are allowed to do as many and as few HITs as they so choose.
 Workers were also given warnings that the content of the tweets they encounter may contain hateful and offensive speech, and were advised to cease work if they feel distressed by the content.

-The annotation process for is as follows: In each HIT, workers are asked to view the tweet text and assign one of either ``neutral", ``abusive", or ``hate'' as the label for each of the 10 tweets.
+The annotation process is as follows: In each HIT, workers are asked to view the tweet text and assign one of either ``neutral", ``abusive", or ``hate'' as the label for each of the 10 tweets.
 The definitions for each of the labels are given at the start of the page with examples of correct annotations for each label.
-Screenshots of the the web interface are shown in \cref{fig:mturk_interface}.
+Screenshots of the web interface are shown in \cref{fig:mturk_interface}.

 Workers could only submit the HIT if they have completed all 10 of the tweets in the HIT.
 Several conditions were set on the workers in order to improve the quality of the completed work.
 We wanted workers whom were competent in the English language and were knowledgeable of social and political contexts in the tweets.
 As such, only workers with more than 5000 completed and accepted HITs, an overall approval rating of over 98\%, and residing in either the UK, the United States, Canada, or Australia were allowed to work on our task.
 HITs were run in batches each consisting of 50 to 100 HITs at a time over the period from April to May 2022.